How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 Warning signs requiring immediate action:

-• Unjustified change of itinerary
+• Unjustified change of route

 • Loss of GPS signal > 2 hours